Last updated: November 8, 2016

 Example: The collection agency obtains a charging order from a Michigan court ordering the Michigan LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.

-To obtain the fullest limited liability possible in all states and in the event of bankruptcy, a Michigan LLC should have at least two members.
-The second member can be a spouse or relative if that person is treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
+To date, Michigan has not made a distinction in how it handles cases involving single and multi-member LLCs.
+However, this is an unsettled and evolving area of the law.
+If you are really concerned about protecting the assets in your SMLLC against personal creditors, you might want to consider adding another member to your Michigan LLC.
+This will give you more protection in the event you file for bankruptcy, or if you or your LLC become subject to the LLC laws of a state that provide less protection to SMLLCs.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 It's important to keep in mind that even if your LLC is formed in Michigan, the laws of another state might apply in a creditor action against the LLC for a member/owner’s personal liability.
 This could occur, for example, if your LLC owns property or does business outside of Michigan, or a member/owner lives outside the state.